-Lagos has it all.
-The sunshine the Algarve is known for, and some of the best beaches along this stretch of coast.
+Lagos has it all, from the sunshine the Algarve is known for, to some of the best beaches along this stretch of coast.
 An atmospheric old town with lovely churches, charming plazas, cobbled streets perfect for strolling, and pleasantly worn 16th Century walls.
-Good restaurants and a lively nightlife, even the newer sections of town have charm.
-And it's small enough so that you can pretty much walk anywhere.
-The downside of having everything is that a lot of people fancy visiting.
+There are plenty of good restaurants and a lively nightlife, even the newer sections of town have charm.
+And, it's small enough so that you can pretty much walk anywhere.
+However, the downside of having everything is that a lot of people fancy visiting.
 So in season it can be pretty crowded and many of the best places to stay in Lagos get booked up well in advance.

 If you're travelling with little ones the best beach for you might be Meia Praia.
 This stretch of sand is a whopping 4kms long, and quite flat.
 When the tide goes out it leaves little pools in the sand like mini swimming pools for your toddlers.
 It's also a great choice for family beach games.
 We'd suggest you make your reservations early though as the best hotels in Lagos for families will inevitably be booked up first.

 The architecture of the old town is a traditional, colourful blend, and any stroll will take you to photo-worthy spots.
-One highlight worth seeking out is the Bone Chapel on the side of the Church of St. Sebastian.
-Skulls and other human bones are set into the walls and ceilings.
+One highlight worth seeking out is the Bone Chapel on the side of the Church of St. Sebastian, where skulls and other human bones are set into the walls and ceilings.

 The main church also has a bell tower, and if you can manage the four flights of stairs to the top you're rewarded with a wonderful view of lovely Lagos.
-You'll also want to see the marina and the Governor's Castle, and visit the fish markets.
+You'll also want to see the marina and the Governor's Castle, as well as visiting the fish markets.

 Some of the Algarve's charms are most easily appreciated from the ocean, and there are plenty of companies offering day boating trips exploring the natural caves and coves around Lagos.